The below resources provide information on USEF, FEI and USEA eventing safety programs, studies and initiatives.

 USEF/USEA Joint Cross-Country Course Advisor Program

-USEF Course Advisors visit an average of 19 Cross-Country Courses each year in an effort to maintain consistent development of course design, education of designers and construction of safe courses.
+USEF Course Advisors visit an average of 19 cross country courses each year in an effort to maintain consistent development of course design, education of designers and construction of safe courses.

 USEF Frangible Technology Grant Program

-The USEA, with the assistance of the USEF, tracks in detail, the number of starters, falls and types of falls each year in the sport of eventing.
+The USEA, with the assistance of the USEF, tracks in detail the number of starters, falls and types of falls each year in the sport of eventing.
 The statistics demonstrate that the safety initiatives supported by eventing organizations are effectively minimizing risk.
 While falls will never be eliminated, the organizations are committed to making the sport as safe as possible.

 FEI Eventing Risk Management

 Questions?
-Contact Shealagh Costello at [email protected].
+Contact Jenni Autry at [email protected].